kubevirt/containerized-data-importer/doc/storageprofile.md

 ## User defined Storage Profile

 User with access rights to edit StorageProfile can configure recommended parameters.
 Edit spec section of StorageProfile by adding claimPropertySets with accessModes and volumeMode.
-When editting volumeMode you must also configure accessModes.
+When editing volumeMode you must also configure accessModes.
 Shortly, all provided parameters should be visible in the status section.
 User defined parameter has higher priority and overrides the one provided by CDI.

 ## Priorities

+1. Overrides (for example `cdi.Spec.CloneStrategyOverride`)
-1. Parameter defined on DataVolume
+2. Parameter defined on DataVolume
-2. User provided parameters - defined on StorageProfile spec section.
+3. User provided parameters - defined on StorageProfile spec section.
-3. Parameters provided by CDI.
+4. Parameters provided by CDI.
-4. Empty or kubernetes defaults (if available).
+5. Empty or kubernetes defaults (if available).